Venom: Let There Be Carnage: Development

 Venom writer Jeff Pinkner confirmed in December 2018 that a sequel was happening, but he was not involved in writing it.
-Fleischer reiterated this, saying that he could not discuss a sequel but he saw the first film as Brock and Venom "coming together.
+Fleischer reiterated this, saying that he could not discuss a sequel but he saw the first film as Eddie and Venom "coming together.
 So there's a natural evolution from that to [a sequel where it is] like, okay, now what's it like to live together?
 It's like a bromantic sort of relationship."
 In January, Kelly Marcel signed a "significant" deal with Sony to write and produce the sequel after also working on the first film's script.
 This marked the official beginning of work on the film for the studio, and was revealed alongside confirmation of Avi Arad, Matt Tolmach, and Amy Pascal returning as producers.
-Hardy and Harrelson were also expected to return for the sequel, along with Michelle Williams in the role of Brock's ex-fiancée Anne Weying.
+Hardy and Harrelson were also expected to return for the sequel, along with Michelle Williams in the role of Eddie's ex-fiancée Anne Weying.
 No director was confirmed, with Sony considering replacing Fleischer due to his commitments to Zombieland: Double Tap (2019), though he still intended to be involved in Venom 2.
 By the end of July 2019, Sony hoped for filming to begin that November and had met with several candidates to replace Fleischer as director since he was still completing work on Double Tap; directors the studio met with include Andy Serkis, Travis Knight, and Rupert Wyatt.
 Sony was also interested in Rupert Sanders directing the film, but that "didn't work out".
 Serkis confirmed at the start of August that he had discussed the project with Sony and it was "potentially something that might happen".